wp-plugins/news-announcement-scroll/readme.txt

 Short code available  for posts and pages.

 = 3.0 =
-Tested UpTo 3.3
+Tested up to 3.3
 Javascript included as per WP standard.

 = 4.0 =
-Tested UpTo 3.4
+Tested up to 3.4

 = 5.0 =
 New demo link, www.gopiplus.com

 = 6.0 =
-Tested UpTo 3.5
+Tested up to3.5

+= 7.0 =
+Tested up to 3.6
+Added some security feature.
+New admin look.